rcorless/rcorless.github.io/index.md

 <H4> Books </H4>
 <OL>
+ <LI> <A HREF="https://github.com/rcorless/Perturbation-Methods-in-Maple"> Perturbation Methods using backward error, FORTHCOMING from SIAM. </A> Link goes to a repository here with subdirectories containing Maple worksheets and Jupyter Notebooks (and html from such) using a Maple kernel, which contain support material for the book.
+Comments welcome on the support material (email me at rcorless at uwo.ca )</LI>
  <LI> <A HREF="https://epubs.siam.org/doi/book/10.1137/1.9781611977509"> Computational Discovery on Jupyter, at The SIAM Bookstore online </A> </LI> by myself and Neil Calkin and Eunice Chan.
 <LI> <a href="https://www.springer.com/us/book/9783030816971"> Maple in Mathematics Education and Research </a> an edited 2021 volume containing selected papers from the <a href="https://de.maplesoft.com/mapleconference/2020/"> Maple Conference 2020 </a>.
 Videos of talks still available at that link. </LI>
 <LI> <a href="https://www.springer.com/us/book/9781493990504"> Algorithms and Complexity in Mathematics, Epistemology and Science (ACMES) </a> An edited 2019 volume containing papers from the <a href="http://acmes.org/">Computational Discovery/Computational Epistemology conferences </a></LI>